fijsh/hw-charge-optimizer/README.md

-# Homewizard Battery Optimizer with Zonneplan Integration
+# Homewizard Charge Optimizer with Zonneplan Integration

-**Homewizard Battery Optimizer** automates Homewizard battery charging based on Zonneplan's dynamic electricity tariffs.
+**Homewizard Charge Optimizer** automates Homewizard battery charging based on Zonneplan's dynamic electricity tariffs.
 It fetches daily tariffs from Zonneplan, analyzes them, and schedules battery charging for the cheapest hours.
 The goal: maximize savings and efficiency by charging when electricity is cheapest (or negative).
 Runs autonomously on a Raspberry Pi for always-optimized battery charging.